Flower Facts & Meanings

 Care Tips: Keep the water clean and the flowers should last a long time.

 Men do love flowers, so don’t be shy.
 A recent survey showed over 60% of men questioned said they would like to receive flowers particularly on special occasions.
 Many men grow and admire the flowers they cultivate in their gardens so why wouldn’t they appreciate receiving some?

 Everybody likes to be recognized and made to feel special – Men are no exception.
 Try to avoid pastel shades, stick to reds, yellows, orange and blues and try to avoid a fluffy design – stay with the more straight forward look.

-Choosing the best time to send, especially for the first time can be tricky, Birthdays are an obvious choice of date or perhaps acknowledging a particular success at work.
+Choosing the best time to send, especially for the first time can be tricky, Birthdays are an obvious choice of date, father's day or perhaps acknowledging a particular success at work.

 Remember, just as women love receiving flowers for no reason at all, an out of the blue surprise floral gift will catch his attention too!

 - The World’s largest flower is the Titan Arum a native of central Sumatran rainforests.
 It is often referred to as the Corpse Flower due to its obnoxious smell.
 It grows to 3 metres in height.

 - The World’s smallest flower is Wolffia, a type of duckweed found on the surface of ponds.
 Native to Australia and Malaysia its main body is no more than 0.9mm long and 0.5mm wide.

 - The World’s oldest flowers were fossilized remains, thought to have flowered about 125 million years ago, in north-east China.
 It resembled the modern day water lily.

 - Tulip bulbs can substitute the onion in cooking.